 As we want to stay in the wilderness as much as possible fuel could be an issue.
 Please bring two 20Lt fuel cans, check the seals and carry some spares.

-Fluorescent jackets for each person in vehicle, accessible from within the car and 2 warning triangles, spare bulbs and head lamp deflectors, (legal requirement in Europe)
+Fluorescent jackets for each person in the vehicle, accessible from within the car and 2 warning triangles, spare bulbs and headlamp deflectors, (a legal requirement in Europe)

 We consider this an essential piece of kit.
 It allows you to be in contact with the group leader in case any issues arise.
 It also allows the group leader to keep you informed of issues ahead, and to pass on information about where you are and what you are seeing.